zhangzyjoy/Code-for-manuscript-revision-stage/README.md

 3. simulation scheme and implementation procedure, introducing how to run the simulation models using MATLAB/SIMULINK;
 4. experimental validation scheme and implementation procedure, introducing how to run the software-in-loop simulation in Python before conducting the experiment, and how to deploy the controller on multiple crazyflie UAVs. <br/>

+**Note: A video is developed to illustrate the performance metrics of the proposed / compared method in the real-world experiment by deploying 'Code For Experiment' to drive the crazyflie UAVs.** <br/>
+**The video can be accessed at https://youtu.be/3SR10K3WDYw?si=wBZPJSE5iLvDWyJl or https://www.bilibili.com/video/BV1T8XrBbEVf/**

 ## Symbol Definition List<br/>
 - $g$ : gravitational acceleration
 - $\overline e _3$ : unit vector $[0,0,1]^{T}$